 On September 28, 2020, Telkomsel filed an appeal to the Tax Court for the 2014 corporate income tax, withholding tax, and VAT.

-As of the date of approval and authorization for issuance of these financial statements, Telkomsel has not yet received the result of the appeal decision.
+In April 2022, Telkomsel received a partial decision on appeal from the Tax Court which granted the petition for the dispute over the objection to Income Tax Article 23 amounting to Rp13.7 billion.
+As of the date of approval and authorization for issuance of these financial statements, Telkomsel has not yet received the result of the appeal decision on other tax disputes.